knighthawk4227/1800_202510_31/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.

 Mitchell schaeffer - BCIT student excited to learn how to create working applications, I love installing and accidentally corrupting arch linux in my free time.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
-Camron Lockyer - BCIT student, Likes to play basketball and video games in free time.

 ---